validate_api_key()

 agentpay-sdk

 package currently on PyPI is a placeholder to reserve the name during Early Access.
-To get the actual SDK now, join the Waitlist.api_key
+To get the actual SDK now, join the Waitlist.Method Signature

 method returns a ValidationResult